 For example, an understanding of the condition and trend of water quality and ecosystem health, enables the evaluation of progress towards the Reef 2050 WQIP long-term outcome that ‘good water quality sustains the outstanding universal value of the GBR, builds resilience, improves ecosystem health, and benefits communities’, as well as the Reef 2050 Long-Term Sustainability Plan water quality outcome that ‘Reef water quality sustains the Outstanding Universal Value, builds resilience and improves ecosystem health over each successive decade’.

 A reef report card presents a synthesis of all the findings from the Paddock to Reef Program to track progress towards Reef 2050 WQIP.
-In 2018, a Delivering Reef water quality outcomes was published and a combined 2-year report card will be published in 2019.
+A combined report card for 2017 and 2018 was released in August 2019 and assesses the results of all Reef 2050 Water Quality Improvement Plan actions reported up to June 2018.

 Click on the image above to enlarge.